MaherDissem/Indoor-location-determination-using-WSN-RSSI-and-Computer-Vision/README.md

 # Indoor location determination using WSN RSSI and Computer Vision

-Here, a hybrid CNN-LSTM agent localization in an indoor environment model based on WSN nodes'RSSI is presented.
+Here, a hybrid CNN-LSTM agent localization in an indoor environment model based on WSN nodes' RSSI is presented.

 We use four anchor nodes as beacons and one is carried by the mobile agent.